i2p/i2p.www/i2p2www/spec/ssu.rst

 encryption is specified for each message below.

-Introduction keys are delivered through an external channel (the network database, where they are identical to the router Hash for now).
+Introduction keys are delivered through an external channel (the network database), where they have traditionally been identical to the router Hash through release 0.9.47, but may be random as of release 0.9.48.

 Notes